-Always Night: Banshee Boardwalk, Rainbow Roadnote This has been justified in Mario Kart 8., and it's always sunset at Toad's Turnpike.
+Always Night: Banshee Boardwalk, Rainbow Roadnote Justified in this game, since it's in space, but not in Mario Kart 8., and it's always sunset at Toad's Turnpike.

 Comeback Mechanic: The Spiny Shell (a.k.a. the blue shell) makes its introduction here, a powerful item reserved for stragglers that screams through the track to hit the racer in first place and anyone unfortunate enough in between, becoming the bane of veteran Mario Kart fans everywhere.